nineteenss/UE_LocRotAddon/README.md

 ## Unreal Engine:

-- Go to the Unreal Projects folder and select the project you want to install the plugin in.
+- Go to the Unreal Projects folder and select the project you want to install the plugin in;
 - Create new folder and rename it to **"Plugins"** if it doesn't exists.

 ![image](https://github.com/nineteenss/UE_LocRotAddon_README_Assets/blob/main/project_location_folder_creation.png?raw=true)